Coronations in Poland and plundered crowns

 Crown of August III in Warsaw National Museum

-Almost all Polish Kings were crowned with the Chrobry Crown.
-Only Stefan Batory and August III were the exceptions.
-The crown was hidden from August III by supporters of the previous King who had been removed from power so a new crown was made.
-It is this August III crown that is the only set of Polish regalia that has survived, although it too was taken by a German ruler who sold it to a collector and it bought back by the Polish National Museum in 1924 when Poland had become a Republic.
-Taken again by the Germans in World War II, it was found by the Soviet army, taken to the Soviet Union and returned to Poland in 1960.
+It is this August III crown that is the only set of Polish regalia that has survived, although it too was stolen by a German ruler who sold it to a collector.
+It was finally bought back by the Polish National Museum in 1924 when Poland had become a Republic.
+Stolen again by the Germans in World War II, it was found by the Soviet army, taken to the Soviet Union and returned to Poland in 1960.

 Elected Kings